bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 ===================

 The global wheat head detection (GWHD) dataset is a large-scale dataset used for wheat head detection\ [#gwhd]_.
 The images in the GWHD dataset were taken from various cultivars growing in different environments worldwide.
-Detailed descriptions of the GWHD dataset and instructions for downloading are available on the Global Wheat website.
+Detailed descriptions of the GWHD dataset and instructions for downloading are available on the `Global Wheat website <http://www.global-wheat.com/>`_ and `AIcrowd Global Wheat Challenge 2021 <https://www.aicrowd.com/challenges/global-wheat-challenge-2021>`_.

+Following the dataset instructions written in
+`AIcrowd Global Wheat Challenge 2021 <https://www.aicrowd.com/challenges/global-wheat-challenge-2021>`_,
-Following the dataset instructions, we download files :file:`train.zip` and :file:`test.zip`.
+we download files :file:`train.zip` and :file:`test.zip`.
 By decompressing file :file:`train.zip`, we obtaine folder :file:`train` and file :file:`train.csv`.
 Folder :file:`train` contains images of wheat heads, and file :file:`train.csv` contains the bounding-box coordinates of wheat heads for each image in folder :file:`train`.
+Then, we decompress :file:`test.zip` to obtain folder :file:`test` which contains test images.

 As JustDeepIt requires annotations in the COCO format, we first convert file :file:`train.csv` into a file in the COCO format (:file:`train.json`).
-Python script :file:`gwhd2coco.py` stored in `GitHub:JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD/scripts>`_ can be used for format conversion.
+Python script :file:`gwhd2coco.py` stored in GitHub (`JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD/scripts>`_) can be used for format conversion.
 In addition, JustDeepIt requires a text file containing class names.
-We create file :file:`class_label.txt` containing only “spike” on the first line, as the GWHD dataset only has one class, namely, wheat head.
+We create file :file:`class_label.txt` containing only "spike" on the first line, as the GWHD dataset only has one class, namely, wheat head.

 The above dataset preparation can be performed manually or automatically using the following shell scripts: